helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 ---
 title: "How to Automatically Refresh OAuth2 Client Credentials in Spring"
 date: "2020-12-10T17:28:38.227Z"
-description: "How to handle OAuth2's `client_credentials` authentication and token refresh automatically in Spring"
+description: "How to handle OAuth2's Client Credentials authentication and token refresh automatically in Spring"
 ---

-_Work In Progress_

 This post is based on this question: